kubernetes/kubernetes/staging/README.md

 - [`k8s.io/sample-cli-plugin`](https://github.com/kubernetes/sample-cli-plugin)
 - [`k8s.io/sample-controller`](https://github.com/kubernetes/sample-controller)

-The code in the staging/ directory is authoritative, i.e. the only copy of the code.
-You can directly modify such code.
+The code in the staging/ directory is authoritative, i.e the only copy of the code.
+You can directly modify such codes.

 ## Using staged repositories from Kubernetes code